drewcrawford/wwdc-notes/23/What's new with text and text interactions.md

 Respond to changes in vertical height

 ## Wrapping and hyphenation
-Improvedl ine breaking for chinese, german, japanes, and korean Optimized for text style and language adopt text styles
+Improved line breaking for chinese, german, japanese, and korean Optimized for text style and language adopt text styles